horker/pswinsearch/README.md

-# pssearch
+# pswinsearch

-This is a module for PowerShell to search the computer by Windows Search.
+This is a module for PowerShell to search the computer using Windows Search.

 ## Overview

-The module provides the cmdlet `Invoke-WindowsSearch` (alias is `iws`).
-This cmdlet makes a query to the Windows Search Service and gets results as PowerShell objects.
+The module provides the cmdlet `Invoke-WindowsSearch` (the alias is `iws`).
+This cmdlet makes a query to the Windows Search subsystem and gets results as PowerShell objects.

 You can make a query in one of the following query languages or a combination of both.